 Status update R8.
 The District remains committed to provide training on how to communicate with the public on contentious issues to all Board and Committee members and senior staff.
-The District has been made aware of potential training resources on this topic and welcomes any additional suggestions that the Grand Jury may be able to offer.
+The District has been made aware of potential training resources on this topic and welcomes any additional suggestions.
 The District intends to provide such training by the end of this year.